Specials Medicines

 • Bespoke products – made as a single pack for a named patient to specific requirements.

-Rosemont only produce batch manufactured specials, made to the same quality standards as our licensed products.
+Rosemont only produce batch manufactured specials, made to the same GMP (Good Manufacturing Practice) quality standards as our licensed products.

-The manufacturer or assembler of 'specials' must hold a Manufacturer's 'Specials' License granted by the Licensing Authority.2 This licence guarantees that sourcing of ingredients, product development, packaging and labelling, as well as manufacturing and supply processes, are all to regulatory standards.4 The manufacturing/assembly site and its operations are inspected for compliance with Good Manufacturing Practice (GMP) which requires that manufacture or assembly is carried out under the supervision of appropriately qualified staff, including a named quality controller and production manager who are acceptable to the Regulatory Authority.2
+The manufacturer or assembler of ‘specials’ must hold a Manufacturer’s ‘Specials’ Licence granted by the Licensing Authority.
+The manufacturing/assembly site and its operations are inspected for compliance with GMP which requires that manufacture or assembly is carried out under the supervision of appropriately qualified staff, including a named quality controller and production manager who are acceptable to the Regulatory Authority.[2]

 Certificate of analysis vs. certificate of conformity

-To ensure the quality of the medicine, the RPSGB (Royal Pharmaceutical Society of Great Britain) advises that a certificate of analysis or a certificate of conformity should be requested by pharmacists with every product.5
+To ensure the quality of the medicine, the Royal Pharmaceutical Society advises that a certificate of analysis or a certificate of conformity should be requested by pharmacists with every product.[5]

 Rosemont issue a certificate of analysis with every batch of our specials.
 These are available to account holders via our website.
 To register for an account click here.